 Science Bowl is a fast-paced competition where 5-person teams face-off against each other answering short questions in physical science, life science, math, energy, and earth and space science.

 A full description and history can be found here, and an example competition can be seen below:

-- Self-arranged partner study/work meetings (3-5 hours/week) which increase in frequency before competitions.
+Self-arranged partner study/work meetings (1-2 hours/week/event) which increase in frequency before competitions.